 That’s why we partner with Common Ground Mansfield and our local food pantries, such as Harvesting in Mansfield.
 These charities are helping teachers and community leaders alike with funding as well as food to combat the food insecurity that is more prevalent in Mansfield than many realize.
 We also provide kids with school essentials such as backpacks, pencils, books, and more so they can get the most out of their education.

-You can help support these great organizations directly, or by giving to us at Mansfield Cares, as we distribute all funds to these and other charities in our area.
+You can help support these great organizations directly, or by giving to Mansfield Cares, as we distribute all funds to these and other charities in our area.